Guityyo/master_thesis/README.md

 problem.
 A further line of research could be followed combining the Characteristic Boundary Points with different types of Kernel as well as with other classification algorithms.

+Packages:
+- cvx : to run the code the convex optimization package is needed

 To run:
-- mainBATCH  : to run the new methodology SVM-CBP in batch fashion, obtaining results for SVM-CBP and SVMs
+- mainBATCH  : runs the new methodology SVM-CBP in batch fashion, obtaining results for SVM-CBP and SVMs
-- mainONLINE : to run the new methodology SVM-CBP in online fashion, obtaining results for SVM-CBP and SVMs
+- mainONLINE : runs the new methodology SVM-CBP in online fashion, obtaining results for SVM-CBP and SVMs